unadlib/reactant/docs/installation.md

 >If using JavaScript, make sure you have `@babel/plugin-propose-decorators` and `@babel/plugin-propose-class-properties` installed and configured for Babel.

 >If using TypeScript, make sure to enable `experimentalDecorators` and `emitDecoratorMetadata` in `tsconfig.json`.

+> If using TypeScript with Babel, you can install `babel-plugin-transform-typescript-metadata` for supporting TypeScript metadata with dependency injection, and set the babel configuration about it.